 How successful is the matching using this technique?
-Table 2A first compares the merged data and the full-sample customs trade data sets.
-Of the total 56,459 importing firms in the merged data, ordinary importers account for 38.1 percent whereas processing importers account for 61.9 percent.
-These numbers are close to their counterparts from the full-sample customs data - 27.3 percent for ordinary importers and 72.7 percent for processing importers - as shown in the last column of Table 2A.15 The proportions of hybrid processing importers and pure processing importers by year in both the merged data and the full-sample data sets are also reported in the bottom two rows of Table 2A.
+Table 2 first compares the merged data and the full-sample customs trade data sets.
+Of the total 56,459 importing firms in the merged data, ordinary importers account for 38.1% whereas processing importers account for 61.9%.
+These numbers are close to their counterparts from the full-sample customs data -27.3% for ordinary importers and 72.7% for processing importers - as shown in the last column of Table 2.
+The proportions of hybrid processing importers and pure processing importers by year in both the merged data and the full-sample data sets are also reported in the bottom two rows of Table 2.

-Given that the firm-level production data set is crucial for the construction of the regressand (i.e., firm TFP), Table 2B shows how much of total sales and total employment are accounted for by the merged data set each year during 2000-2006.
-In particular, the proportion of exports in the merged sample over exports in the full-sample production data varies from 50 percent to around 58 percent
+Given that the firm-level production data set is crucial for the construction of the regressand (i.e. firm TFP), Table 3 shows how much of total sales and total employment are accounted for by the merged data set each year during 2000-6.
+In particular, the proportion of exports in the merged sample over exports in the full-sample production data varies from 50% to around 58% during the sample period, suggesting that some firms enter and exit in the merged sample that is used for the